equinor/appsec-fundamentals-authn-authz-cs/ex-05/doc/sessions_caches_patterns.md

 This option will solve all issues in section #1 and is the most flexible, scalable and performant solution. **It's obviously also the most complex!**

-As mentioned earlier - we transport and storage should be encrypted!
+As mentioned earlier - the transport and storage should be encrypted!